-Abruptly, the light of the street blacks out as something moves between me and the girl.
+Struggling against bloodless legs, I rise and start toward the brightened mouth of the alley.
+Abruptly, the light of the street blacks out as something moves between me and the light.
 I freeze, and catch the rising gasp in my throat by clamping a hand over my mouth.
-A cold surge crawls through every individual branch of my spine.
-The reeking breaths of disintegrated flesh waft into my face and worsen my horrific nausea.
+Reeking breaths of disintegrated flesh waft into my face and worsen the horrific nausea.
 If the thing were any closer, I would be touching it.
-Even in this dark, I’m so close that I start to make out the thing, and I immediately shut my eyes.
+Even in this dark, I’m so close that I start to make out its appearance, and I immediately shut my eyes.

-I shut my eyes so I won’t see the bony, plate-like structures protruding from its eye sockets, covering most of its blind face.
-I won’t see the taut folds of skin around its mouth which is pulled into a constant, demonic grin, or the clefted upper lip that further disfigures its visage and showcases several sets of small, jagged teeth.
-I won’t see the purple tongue that twitches eagerly in the putrid recesses of its maw.
+I shut them so I cannot see the bony protrusions crawling from its eye sockets, covering most of its blind face.
+I refuse to see the taut folds of skin around its mouth, which is twisted into a constant, demonic grin; the clefted upper lip that further disfigures its visage and showcases its several sets of jagged teeth, or the purple tongue twitching eagerly in the putrid recesses of its maw.